 Old Charleston Walking Tours

 Another great option for a walking tour of downtown Charleston is Old Charleston Walking Tours.
-This tour company offers guided tours around downtown Charleston for about 2 hours.
+This top tour guide and company offers guided tours around downtown Charleston for about 2 hours.
 And their ghost tour, Pleasing Terrors Ghost Tour, has consistently been rated one of the best ghost tours in Charleston!

 Chilling Charleston Macabre Ghost Tour

 Ashley on the Cooper offers a ghost tour called the Chilling Charleston Macabre Ghost Tour.
-Their goal is to offer the non-typical ghost stories that are on the macabre side of the spectrum.
-That is, ghastly and gruesome, while still being friendly for any taker.
+Their goal is to offer the non-typical ghost hunters a tour with stories that are on the macabre side of the spectrum.
+That is, ghastly and gruesome, while still being friendly for any tour taker.

 Tours in general are pretty popular here in Charleston, and not just ghost tours.
 One of the best things to do in Charleston in general is to enjoy one of the carriage tours through downtown Charleston.